Pumpkin Protein Pancakes

 Why I love this recipe

-- Diet friendly.
+- Diet-friendly.
 Without even trying, these pancakes are egg-free, dairy-free, AND gluten-free.
+They are similar to my banana protein pancakes.

 - The perfect texture.
 Thick, fluffy, and pillowy, like all good pancakes should be.

 - Pumpkin puree.
-Make sure to use unsweetened canned pumpkin and NOT pumpkin pie filling, which has tons of sugar and spices already added.
+Be sure to use unsweetened canned pumpkin, not pumpkin pie filling, which already contains added sugar and spices.
 I like to make my homemade pumpkin puree when I can.

 - Protein powder.
-I used vanilla protein powder, but opt for any protein powder with a flavor you enjoy.
+I used vanilla protein powder, but you can opt for any protein powder with a flavor you enjoy.

 - Milk.
 I used unsweetened almond milk.
-For more protein, use a high-protein milk like Fairlife.
+For more protein, use a high-protein milk, such as Fairlife.

 Step 1- Blend all the ingredients until a smooth batter remains.
 If the batter is too thin, add more oats.
 If it is too thick, add more milk.